 The more time has elapsed since the last computation in relation to the last interval, the less reliable the prediction gets.
 The correction function $\kappa()$ in Equation 8 has been designed for compensating this effect.
-Usually, if an algorithm detects such a situation then the state vector is reset and an initial filter stage is re-entered.
-Appropriate time intervals have to be configured for this purpose.
-By using the ratio between the localization attempts, this mechanism can be automated.
-Furthermore the absolute computation frequency is not relevant. $\kappa$ () is a function of r (Equation 9), which denotes the ratio of two time intervals: the current time and the time at which the last position has been accepted. $\kappa()$ is a simple function that returns 1 for values between 0 and 1.
+It is a function of r (Equation 9), which denotes the ratio of two time intervals. $\kappa()$ is a simple function that returns 1 for values between 0 and 1.
 For greater values, the output slowly decreases 0.
 Figure 2 illustrates the prediction vector and the growing space of the position acceptance.
-As shown on the left side, the prediction vector grows uninfluenced over time if the ratio r is smaller than 1 and, therefore, $\kappa$ () is 1.
-Thus, k) does not influence the prediction.
+As shown on the left side, the prediction vector grows over time if the ratio r is smaller than 1 and, therefore, $\kappa()$ is 1.
+Thus, $\kappa()$ does not influence the prediction.
 The right side shows the situation if the ratio r increases beyond 1.
 This means that the last localization interval (i.e., the time between two accepted positions) was shorter than the elapsed time since the last position was accepted.
 Now, $\kappa()$ is being decreased because at this time a proper prediction based on the movement during the last interval can not be guaranteed.

-Figure 2.
+Fig. 2.
 Position prediction